brayden-s-haws/python_for_business/README.md

 ## Description

-These are a set of tools that were developed during a <a href="https://www.udemy.com/share/104u8E3@OPiEMAQIQBIKElVyMLgnvg1DUGVOhnjGLHP-yyY3iAxOfyf0WooAhYesXARScrTl/">Python For Business Course</a>.
+This is a set of tools that were developed during a <a href="https://www.udemy.com/share/104u8E3@OPiEMAQIQBIKElVyMLgnvg1DUGVOhnjGLHP-yyY3iAxOfyf0WooAhYesXARScrTl/">Python For Business Course</a>.
 <p> </p>

 - importer folder contains Python files used to read in data, analyze it, and then write it to a file.
 It can be used to read and write both CSV and Excel files.